 The bank provides wholesale banking, consumer finance, and wealth management services.
-It is based in Sau Paulo and has around 4,000 employees.
+Employing 4,000 individuals, it is based in Sau Paulo.

 Caixa Economica Federal, another of the older banks in Brazil, was founded in 1861.
 The bank provides banking products and services to individuals, companies, and institutions in Brazil.
 Headquartered in Brasilia, it has around 109,333 employees.

-The bank operates 4,200 retail and prime branches, 60,000 service points and serves around 87 million customers.
+The bank operates 4,200 retail and prime branches, has 60,000 service points, and serves around 87 million customers.

 Itau Unibanco operates as a wholesale investment and institutional treasury bank.
 Headquartered in Sau Paulo, the bank also maintains a presence in Argentina, Chile, Paraguay, Uruguay, England, Luxembourg, Portugal, USA, Japan, China. and the United Arab Emirates.

-Established in 1952, the Brazilian Development Bank It is one of the main providers of long-term financing in the country.
+Established in 1952, the Brazilian Development Bank is one of the main providers of long-term financing in the country.
 It provides banking products and services to individuals, companies, and institutions.
-The bank operates out of Osasco and employs around a million total staff.
+The bank operates out of Osasco and employs around 3,500 staff.